dnasko/CASC/README.md

 where you actually installed it ;)

-### CASC HAS ONLY ONE DEPENDENCY, and it's BLAST.
+### CASC HAS ONLY ONE EXTERNAL DEPENDENCY, and it's BLAST.
 You will need to have a local copy of BLAST installed on your machine, and have its location in your PATH. ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

 Assuming you have Perl installed on your machine (and BLAST) you need only to execute the following command to display CASC's help / usage:

-    ./CASC --help
+    casc --help

 3. Using CASC to Find CRISPRs
 ------------------------------